 "The botox lip flip keeps the upper lip from thinning, or 'disappearing' when you smile, and can also prevent excess teeth [showing], or the 'gummy smile,'" Cheung shares.
 There is a con, though—and it is why you'll want to visit a certified injector before jumping in.
 "Too much Botox can weaken your upper lip too much so that your smile looks flat.
 You can't use a straw or kiss, and [it] may even affect how you speak," Cheung reminds us.
 As someone who chats a lot, I live in fear of losing my ability to speak.

 Meet the Expert

-Filler tends to be far pricier than Botox: While a Botox lip flip can run anywhere from roughly $50 to $150 (depending on how much you need), a lip filler treatment can start at $500.
+Filler tends to be far pricier than Botox: While a Botox lip flip can run anywhere from roughly $50 to $500 (depending on how much you need), a lip filler treatment can start at anywhere from $500 to $1000.
 That makes this a cost-effective approach to lip enhancement, and with minimal downtime, too.
-(Typically, the results from the lip flip tend to kick in 5-7 days after your treatment, just like regular Botox).
+(Typically, the results from the lip flip tend to kick in five to seven days after your treatment, just like regular Botox).

-But it’s all worth it to me when it means getting a little touch-up that feels very me—and not even in a Facetuned, airbrushed kind of way.
+It’s all worth it to me when it means getting a little touch-up that feels very me—and not even in a Facetuned, airbrushed kind of way.
 I prefer a je ne sais quoi; the kind of subtlety that can’t even be traced to my mouth.
 “Wow—you look so glowy,” said a coworker the day after my last appointment.
 "Fresh-faced."
 Mission accomplished.